dh4gan/taktent/README.md

 * Generates maps of the sky as seen from Observers' point of view

+* Current presets optimised for electromagnetic signals - can be configured for signals of arbitrary speed and decay behaviour (gravitational waves, neutrinos)

 Future Features/Wishlist
 ------------------------

-* Currently designed for electromagnetic communications - in principle extendable to e.g. neutrino or gravitational wave emission

-* Interstellar scintillation/absorption/dispersion
+* Interstellar scintillation/absorption/dispersion, other forms of noise

 * Sampling of planetary orbits from exoplanet data